inossidabile/sunscraper/README.md

 loading.
 Use Qt versions not less than 4.7.4 to avoid this bug.
 As (at this moment) Travis only has Qt 4.7.2, you cannot test Sunscraper-dependent gems on Travis.

-However Qt 4.6.3 from Debian stable repositories showed itself working quite well in production mode and can considered a good choice.
+However Qt 4.6.3 from Debian stable repositories showed itself working quite well in production mode and can be considered a good choice.

 Thread safety
 -------------